techmmunity/eslint-config/README.md

 #### Usage

-Create an `.eslintrc` file in the root folder of your package and add this content to it:
+Create an `.eslintrc.json` file in the root folder of your package and add this content to it:

 ```json
 {